jrudolph/rajivkurian.github.com/source/_posts/2012-12-25-a-simple-redis-client-using-spray-io-actors-futures-and-promises.markdown

   }
 ```
 #### Using the client.
-Now for an example of our client being used.
-To run this we need to make sure that we have a local instance of Redis running on port 6379.
+To run our Main we need to make sure that we have a local instance of Redis running on port 6379.
 We set a bunch of keys to some values and later get these values and verify that they match our expectation.
-Some important observations are:
+Some points to note:

 *  We make liberal use of zip and unzip for the purpose of keeping the keys, values and the results in tuples so that we can print them out together.
 The examples might look a lot more complicated because of this.
 *  Since the client is an actor, the messages sent to it are serialized .
 Thus we do not have to worry about race conditions such as processing a get request before a corresponding set request (assuming that the code using the client does not make such a mistake).